 Vehicle cleaners clean vehicles, machinery, and other types of equipment.

 Vehicle cleaners may do minor maintenance, such as check tire pressure and add water to the radiator.
-They may also replace windshield wiper blades and change tires.
-On new cars, vehicle cleaners remove protective coatings and plastic coverings.
+They may replace windshield wiper blades and change tires.
+Cleaners remove protective coatings and plastic coverings on new cars.

 Vehicle cleaners often drive vehicles to and from the cleaning area.
 Sometimes they pick up or deliver vehicles to customers.
-Vehicle cleaners usually are responsible for keeping their work area neat.
+They usually are responsible for keeping their work area neat.